 Handwriting readability can also be related to habits.
 We all get into a habit when it comes to forming letters, and we all have quirks when it comes to how we hold the pencil, letter formation, and writing styles.
 The important thing to consider here is: is the written work functional.

-As a side note, you’ve probably seen a physician referral that has very bad and almost illegible handwriting.
+As a side note, you’ve probably seen a physician referral that has very bad handwriting and even illegible handwriting.
 In these cases, the script is almost a scribble.
 Why is this a stereotype?
 One reason may be the continued practice of writing very quickly during medical school and residency studies.
 You can see how practice results in an established writing form!
 Similarly, the medical professionals that need to read that chicken scratch handwriting have a lot of practice in reading those sloppy scripts in order to process the medical advice!

 Functional and Legible Handwriting